-- They connect to the same Redis server.

-- They use the same cluster name.
-See Configuration

-- They share the same SECRET\KEY
+- They connect to the same Redis server or Redis cluster. - They use the same cluster name.
+See Configuration - They share the same SECRET\KEY for Django.

 1.4.2 Using a Procfile

 If you host on Heroku or you are using Honcho you can start the cluster from a Procfile with an entry like this: